blak3r/treadspan/README.md

 ## Mobile App Features
 - It's a barebones application that fetches all logged sessions from the arduino module aka the chip and adds them to HealthKit.
 It does this in one step, no need to do the sync to apple health separately.
-- It doesn't require you to login and create an account.
-No information is shared.
+- It doesn't require you to create an account / login.
+No information is shared with 3rd Parties (other then Apple HealthKid)!
 - It also has some visualizations that are very similar to the step graphs in Apple Health but it'll break out steps taken on your treadmill
   vs. steps logged organically through a watch or iphone.